engineering87/dotnet-design-patterns/src/Creational/Singleton/README.md

 # Singleton Design Pattern
 The Singleton Design Pattern is a creational design pattern that ensures a class has only one instance and provides a global point of access to that instance.
 This pattern is useful when exactly one object is needed to coordinate actions across the system.
+This repository presents two solutions for creating a Singleton in C#: the **Lazy** approach and the **Lock-based** approach.
+Both methods ensure that only one instance of the Singleton class is created, but the Lazy approach is generally preferred for its simplicity and built-in thread safety.

 ## Key Concepts of the Singleton Pattern
 1. Single Instance:
 The primary goal of the Singleton Pattern is to restrict the instantiation of a class to a single instance.
 This is useful when exactly one object is needed to coordinate actions across the system.
 The class itself controls its instantiation, ensuring that only one instance is created.